KristinaValu/travel-agency-landing-page-design/README.md

 Web page has the following functionalities:

 - hover states;
-- clickable links;
+- clickable links in the header section: linking to corresponding section;
-- clickable buttons,
+- buttons;
-- form;
+- form with validation;
-- clickable links to social media.
+- clickable links to social media;
+- clickable links to an email adress and telephone number.

 This project was built with: